July 8, 2008

 About This Blog

 Hi, I'm Brian Deitte.
-I currently work at Brightcove, where I develop Flex and AS3 applications.
-Previously I worked at Adobe (through Macromedia through Allaire).
-I worked on Flex for more than two years, from Flex 1.0 to Flex 2.01.
+I work at Brightcove, where I develop in Flex, AS3, and Java for the Brightcove video platform.
+Previously I worked at Adobe (through Macromedia through Allaire) where I worked on the Flex team from Flex 1.0 to Flex 2.01.

 If you'd like to say hi or have an interesting idea to share, please send me an email at brian at deitte.com.
-You can also find me on LinkedIn and Facebook.
+You can also find me on Twitter.

 Are you wondering how you pronounce Deitte?
 Say "be it", but with a "d" instead of a "b".